ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_loops.rst

         - b
         - c

-.. note:: If Ansible detects that the current loop is using a variable which has already been defined, it will raise an error to fail the task.
+.. note:: If Ansible detects that the current loop is using a variable that has already been defined, it will raise an error to fail the task.

 Extended loop variables
 -----------------------
 .. versionadded:: 2.8

-As of Ansible 2.8 you can get extended loop information using the ``extended`` option to loop control.
+As of Ansible 2.8, you can get extended loop information using the ``extended`` option to loop control.
 This option will expose the following information.

 ==========================  ===========
 Variable                    Description